 - MMMs say linear TV works

 In some cases, measurement solutions, such as marketing mix modeling (MMM), continue to suggest linear TV is more effective than alternatives.
-But, because they are necessarily backward-looking, they don’t account properly for real-time changes in consumer behaviours around media or dynamic changes to the media itself, such as format and pricing.
-Now is the time to modernise your MMM and include more granular and immediate insights.
+But, because they are necessarily backward-looking, they don’t account properly for real-time changes in consumer behaviors around media or dynamic changes to the media itself, such as format and pricing.
+Now is the time to modernize your MMM and include more granular and immediate insights.

 - Only TV drives mass reach

 The once widely accepted conventional wisdom that extensive reach is a benefit unique to linear TV has been repeatedly debunked.
 It’s now possible to drive mass reach without having traditional TV placements on your media plan.
-Most watch time for the customers that matter to your brand happens in a digital environment: In the U.S. today some 213 million people stream programming through connected TV (CTV) apps.2
+Most watch time for the customers that matter to your brand happens in a digital environment.
+For example, in Southeast Asia today, between 30% and 50% of people own a connected TV (CTV).1

 - Studio content is better than creator-produced content

 The abundance of viewing on digital platforms has put to rest the notion that “premium” content is the only way to attract eyeballs.
-Now, 73% of people describe good content as something personal and relevant that relates to their passions.
+Now, people describe good content as something personal and relevant that relates to their passions.
 For instance, in Australia, people are most likely to say their definition of TV now includes YouTube and streaming services like Netflix and Stan.
-In Indonesia, video users say that YouTube is the No. 1 video platform in delivering content with both mass appeal and personal relevance.2 The new premium is about control and choice, not production values, and only 15% of people say TV must be professionally produced at all.4
+In Indonesia, video users say that YouTube is the No. 1 video platform in delivering content with both mass appeal and personal relevance.2 The new premium is about control and choice, not production values.

 - Linear TV is the only way to get a big-screen experience

 The growing popularity of connected devices means that old distinctions between network TV, digital, and streaming are disappearing.
-Between 2019 and 2020, we saw YouTube watch time on TV screens nearly double, with over 120 million people watching every month.
-This in turn lets people recreate the shared big-screen TV experience and watch together.
+Between 2019 and 2020, we saw YouTube watch time on TV screens nearly double.
+This in turn lets people re-create the shared big-screen TV experience and watch together.
 In Japan, over 50% of those who watch YouTube on TV screens watch it along with family, friends and others.3

 - Low CPMs prove TV’s value

 Historically, marketers have cited linear TV’s low cost per impression as evidence of its value relative to more expensive connected and streaming TV inventory.
 Though impressions may be cheaper, it doesn’t follow that they’re providing more bang for the buck.
 In fact, recent meta-analysis of 600 MMMs across APAC showed that YouTube generated 3.9X more incremental sales than TV did, and ROI was 1.2X greater than that of TV.

 Small steps toward a digital-first mindset